-Tai gets, Indicators & Strategies In the Directions of becoming for successful performance in tne L rrections of becoming Baseline data eng to: gagement process), legislate Gov 3 A nation with avowed rights for all. to Labor = \$80.3 millionto Liberal/National = a) cap political donations (on a cumulative basis over two consecutive election terms) at \$10,000 for individuals Gov 4 A free, self-governing, modern nation. \$129.9 million The largest donations were from: b) and \$10,000 for corporations; require compulsory disclosure for any donation Gov 5 Open, transparent & accountable in its governments & institutions. banking and finance = \$71.6 million developers and property = \$28.4 million c) above \$5,000; and ban outright donations from the following industries: Gov 6 A world benchmark in leaders' conduct. energy and resources = \$16.6 million government contractors = banking and finance, developers and property, energy and resources, government contractors, Gov 10 A guardian of freedom & accountability in political discourse, news media & the wider information market. \$14.4 million private health insurance and services = \$14.2 million media and communications = \$11.9 million arms and military, liquor, gaming and racing, Soc 3 Inclusive, welcoming and enabling.
-Source: Guardian Australia Transparency Project, Citizens Hub for exploration of political transparency private health insurance and services, and Soc 6 A society of equals. and open governance media and communications and any other industries deemed to have both disproportionate influence and significant conflicts of interest in making political donations.
+Targets, Indicators & Strategies ince 8 - EIE ectoral system & funding i for successful performance In the D Directions of becoming Baseline data Gov08.02.01 Preparatory to Gov08.02 (and Gov 3 A nation with avowed rights for all. to Labor = \$80.3 millionto Liberal/National = subject to review after completion of that community engagement process), legislate Gov 4 A free, self-governing, modern nation. \$129.9 million The largest donations were from: to: a) cap political donations (on a cumulative basis over two consecutive election terms) at \$10,000 for individuals; Gov 5 Open, transparent & accountable in its governments & institutions. banking and finance = \$71.6 million developers and property = \$28.4 million energy and resources = require compulsory disclosure for any donation Gov 6 A world benchmark in leaders' conduct. \$16.6 million • government contractors = above \$5,000 (or once a total of donations exceeds \$5,000 from a single donor within a single election term); c) ban outright donations from corporations, non-profits, Gov 10 A guardian of freedom & accountability in political discourse, news media & the wider information market. \$14.4 million • private health insurance and services = \$14.2 million • media and communications = \$11.9 million unions and any other incorporated body - such ban to include a ban on Soc 3 Inclusive, welcoming and enabling.
+Source: Guardian Australia Transparency Project, Citizens Hub for exploration of political transparency individuals self-funding their own campaign or that of Soc 6 A society of equals. and open governance their party other than by the \$10,000 donation permitted under a) - in short, individuals may not buy elections; and d) for the federal election of 2025, for purposes of replacing the campaign funding capacity lost by c) above, establish a trial of a voucher system for funding of election campaigns run by registered candidates - such voucher system to be based on a one voucher per registered voter - value \$5 (five dollars) - to be distributed by the voter in favour of any registered party or independent candidate between 6 months and one month prior to an election.
+Once the trial in d) has been evaluated, abolish all other political donations including those from individuals under a).
 Soc 8 A success because of gender equality.